How to Request Credit

 - Identify What Rowan Course(s) You Would Like Credit For

-- If you don’t find the certification/experience that you have, you can find the full listing of courses and their descriptions at the Rowan University Catalog.
+If you don’t find the certification/experience that you have, you can find the full listing of courses and their descriptions at the Rowan University Catalog.
 Here you might be able to identify the Rowan course that best suits your accomplishments.

-- Example--Applying the OSHA 10 and OSHA 30 to the Construction Management course, CM 01411 Construction Safety and Loss Prevention
+Example--Applying the OSHA 10 and OSHA 30 to the Construction Management course, CM 01411 Construction Safety and Loss Prevention

-- Put a Compelling Case Together, you will have to tie your learning and experience to the Learning Outcomes of a Rowan course.
+You will have to tie your learning and experience to the Learning Outcomes of a Rowan course.
 Your case will be reviewed by University faculty to determine if it’s a match for that particular Rowan course.
+Note: the course that you request can not be a course that you have taken before.

 - Submit Your Request in the Form